 Please also view our YouTube video that explains this in more detail.

 Why Choose Wave Curtains?

 - The curtains maintain a structured form throughout the drop giving a neat and stylish look to your curtains

 - Reduced curtain stack depth maximising the light

-- Can be made in a continuous fabric width when using the Silent Gliss fabrics so there are no seams in your curtains
+- Can be made into a long continuous curtain when using the Silent Gliss fabrics or other ‘Wide Width’ fabrics so there are no joins in your curtains

 Calculating your curtain width: